 - All disputes will be resolved by the League Commissioner, on the day of the event and resolutions reached by the Commissioner are final.

 - Licensing.
-All coaches and players MUST be registered and licensed with the league prior to playing their first fixture.
+All coaches and players MUST be registered and licensed with the league and Basketball England prior to playing their first fixture.
 A list of all team players and personnel (using the CBL Team Player & Coach Licensing form) must be completed by every team, in every division, within the CBL.
 The licensing form can be found here: https://www.cblhoops.co.uk/player-licensing/.
-Alterations may be made to this list during the season but must be updated using the above form as relevant.
+When registering with Basketball England, the CBL affiliated league membership number to reference is CA5032.

 - Postponements.
 All matches are confirmed as shown on the website.
 Teams can make an application to have a particular tip off time amended and where possible, the League will look to accommodate.
 However wherever this is not possible if a team cannot attend at the listed time/date, the game will be awarded to the opposing team by a score of 20-0.